Heart of America Carnival Glass Association

 Section 1: NUMBER.
 The six officers of the Corporation shall consist of a President, a Vice President, a Secretary, a Treasurer, a Newsletter Editor, and a Research and Historical Editor.
 No two or more offices may be held by the same person.

 Section 2: QUALIFICATIONS, ELECTION AND TERM OF OFFICE.
 Officers must be Regular Annual Members at the time of election and are elected to a two-year term.
-Elections are alternated so that the President, Secretary, and Research and Historical Editor are elected in odd calendar years while the Vice President, Treasurer, and Newsletter Editor are elected in even calendar years.
+Elections are alternated so that the President and Secretary are elected in odd calendar years while the Vice President, Treasurer, and Newsletter Editor are elected in even calendar years.
 Failure to elect officers annually does not dissolve the Corporation.

 Section 3: REMOVAL.
 Any agent elected or appointed by the Board of Directors may be removed by the Board of Directors whenever in the judgment of a majority of the Board of Directors the best interests of the Corporation will be served thereby, but such removal shall be without prejudice to the contract rights, if any, of the person so removed.
 Any officer may be removed in the same manner as a Director as provided in Section 3 of Article III.